Smart Branching, Layered Config, and Resource Efficiency

 If you want to understand why MicroStax is not just “preview environments on Kubernetes,” start here.
 PAT-01, PAT-02, PAT-03, and PAT-05 all attack the same foundational problem: how do you create a useful derived environment without blindly duplicating the whole system?

-That matters when many developers are sharing infrastructure and the platform needs to preserve the upside of sparse environments at team scale.
+This matters when many developers are sharing a cluster and the platform needs to keep infrastructure spend in check.

 Why these patents belong together